ColleSerre/SchoolArchives/English/Symbols & Motifs The Handmaid's Tale.md

 	* Black = commander's costume, fear, authority, autocracy (priests wear black)
 	* Blue = colour of the wives, symbolic of the Virgin Mary
 	* Khaki = Aunts, military colour, No femininity, reference to Nazi 'brownshirts'
 * Eyes: A society in which everything is visible to an unknown, hostile authority is sometimes known as panoptic.
 Literally this means eyes are everywhere.
-This idea of not being able to escape observation is a common feature in dystopian fiction, most famously explored in Orwell's 1984 where big br
+This idea of not being able to escape observation is a common feature in dystopian fiction, most famously explored in Orwell's 1984 where big brother is always watching you.
+Offred has a plaster eye in her room.
+* Mirrors:
+	* Handmaids are not allowed to mirrors because vanity is a deadly sin.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0NzkyMzU0MCwtMTcwNDA1NzI1OSwtMj
-EzNjM4MjAyOSwxNzc4NjMyNjM3LC0xNzkwODEzMDM1LDUyMjUy
-MzkzMV19
+eyJoaXN0b3J5IjpbLTE5OTM5MTU2ODEsLTE3MDQwNTcyNTksLT
+IxMzYzODIwMjksMTc3ODYzMjYzNywtMTc5MDgxMzAzNSw1MjI1
+MjM5MzFdfQ==
 -->